Longbridge L O N G B R I D G E

 Bresca

-as the practice evolved, certain citizens gained a reputation as entertaiing conversationalists, and would attract small crowds of people to listen and engage at daily gatherings.
-Popular bresca practitioners
+As the practice evolved, certain citizens gained a reputation as entertaining conversationalists, and would attract small crowds of people to listen and engage at daily gatherings.
+Popular bresca practitioners became vocational public speakers, and are often nominated by their peers to speak eloquently in representation of the interests of their local community.